-Brian D. Montgomery serves as the Acting Deputy Secretary for the U.S. Department of Housing and Urban Development (HUD).
-In this role, he manages the day-to-day operations of the agency and advises and assists the Secretary in leading the Departmentâ€™s nearly 8,000 employees.
+Brian D. Montgomery was confirmed as Deputy Secretary of the U.S. Department of Housing and Urban Development on May 12, 2020.
+Through this role, he manages the day-to-day operations of the agency and advises and assists the Secretary in leading the Departmentâ€™s nearly 8,000 employees.

 With over 30 years of experience in both the public and private sector, including his first term as Commissioner from 2005 to 2009, Mr. Montgomery brings to HUD a deep knowledge of housing issues and vast experience spearheading large-scale policy initiatives.
-He is known for his work in reforming the Real Estate Settlement Procedures Act, developing solutions to assist struggling homeowners during the financial crisis, and his leadership of FHA modernization efforts that led to legislation in 2008.
+During his first term as HUDâ€™s Assistant Secretary for Housing and FHA Commissioner, he spearheaded regulatory reform of the Real Estate Settlement Procedures Act (RESPA), developing solutions to assist struggling homeowners during the financial crisis, and his leadership of FHA modernization efforts that led to legislation in 2008.

 From January 2003 until April 2005, Mr. Montgomery served in the Executive Office of the President as Deputy Assistant to the President and Cabinet Secretary.
 In this role, he led the White Houseâ€™s internal working group to monitor all facets of the Space Shuttle Columbia accident investigation for which he was awarded the NASA Exceptional Service Medal.
 Mr. Montgomery also served as Deputy Assistant to the President and Director of Presidential Advance from January 2001 until January 2003.
 During his time as Director of Presidential Advance he traveled extensively with President Bush, including on September 11, 2001.